ctstone/azure-search-client/README.md

 * * *

 JSON has no date representation, so Azure Search returns `Date` fields as strings.
-The search client will automatically parse any string value that looks like a date.
-You can disable automatic date parsing in the request options:
+The search client will automatically parse any string value that looks like a date, but you can disable date parsing in the request options:

 ```JavaScript
 client.indexes.use('myIndex').search({